hdavid/VCVRack-Holon.ist/README.md

 ### Sample and Hold
 Classic Trigger and Hold
 ### VCA
-VCA with response shape from linear to exponatial
+VCA with response shape from linear to exponential

 ### Low Pass Filter
 Simple low pass filter